0x1776/morpheus/README.md

     3º - attacker modifies webpage response (contents) 4º - modified packet its forward back to target host

+    "morpheus automates the above described steps in a easy-automated-user-friendly-interface"

 # What can we acomplish by using filters?
     morpheus ships with a collection of etter filters writen be me to acomplish various tasks: replacing images in webpages, replace text in webpages, inject payloads using html <form> tag